cybergarage/mupnp/README.md

 [VIERA remote](http://panasonic.jp/support/global/cs/tv/vremote/index.html) is a TV remote controller app for Panasonic VIERA TVs, both plasma TV and
-LCD TV, to let TV channel selection, input selection and volume control from iPhone / iPod touch / iPad (of iOS 4.2 or later).
-CyberLinkForJava is used as the UPnP framework.
+LCD TV, to let TV channel selection, input selection and volume control from iPhone / iPod touch / iPad (of iOS 4.2 or later). mUPnP for C is used as the UPnP framework.

 ![VIERA Remote](doc/img/mupnpc-example-vieraremote-02.gif)